tidev/titanium-docs/docs/api/titanium/android/pendingintent.md

 ## Overview

-Use the [createPendingIntent](Titanium.Android.createPendingIntent) method to create a pending intent.
+Use the <Titanium.Android.createPendingIntent> method to create a pending intent.

 The type of `Intent` you pass to `createPendingIntent`  determines what kind of `PendingIntent` is created.
 Each type corresponds directly with a get method on